 - Always refer Upgrade Paths page before Nutanix Files upgrade.
 This will provide you with details about the target release version and if they are supported for upgrade or not.

 How these pages explain

 Target Release Version → Files Version we can upgrade to.

-- Since AOS is already upgrade to 5.10.x, Nutanix recommends to not use 2.2.4 branch since it’s only for customers who are using 5.5.x and don't have a plan to upgrade the AOS.
+- Since AOS is already upgraded to 5.10.x, Nutanix recommends to not use 2.2.4 branch since it’s only for customers who are using 5.5.x and don't have a plan to upgrade the AOS.

 - These pages don’t give absolute picture if considered individually.
-Since we have assumed that customer is on 5.10.4 AOS version.
-We should also consider AOS and Files compatibility for given scenario.
+Since we have assumed that the customer is on the 5.10.4 AOS version.
+We should also consider AOS and Files compatibility for the given scenario.

 Let’s say if you are running AOS version 5.5.6, this changes the scenario and the only compatible Nutanix File version available is 2.2.x.
-Nutanix recommends to ensure that you are on 2.2.4 version, as it’s the most stable and last release in this branch.
+Nutanix recommends ensuring that you are on the 2.2.4 version, as it’s the most stable and latest release in this branch.